Airbus forecasts A380 sales as Boeing talks up 747

-LONDON, June 20 (Reuters) - Airbus expects to sell at least 30 A380 superjumbos this year, a senior executive said on Wednesday while a counterpart at rival Boeing forecast strong middle eastern and Asian demand for its competing 747-8 model.
+LONDON (Reuters) - Airbus EAD.PA expects to sell at least 30 A380 superjumbos this year, a senior executive said on Wednesday while a counterpart at rival Boeing forecast strong middle eastern and Asian demand for its competing 747-8 model.

 In April, Airbus slowed A380 production to allow for repairs to cracks discovered on components inside the wings of the world’s largest aircraft.
 But it reaffirmed a target of delivering 30 aircraft in total in 2012, up from 26 last year.

-Mark Pearman-Wright, head of leasing and investor marketing at Airbus, said the European planemaker would meet its delivery target and sell more A380s than it produces this year.
+Mark Pearman-Wright, head of leasing and investor marketing at Airbus EAD.PA, said the European planemaker would meet its delivery target and sell more A380s than it produces this year.

 “We’ll sell A380s to airlines around the world this year,” he told an Ascend aviation conference on Wednesday.